Daniel Leo (mobster)

-Daniel "Danny the Lion" Leo (born January 16, 1928 in East Harlem, New York City) is the former acting boss of the Genovese crime family, the biggest of New York's Five Mafia families.
+Daniel "Danny the Lion" Leo (born January 25, 1941) is an American mobster who formerly served as the acting boss of the Genovese crime family, the biggest of New York's Five Families.

 Early life and career

 Leo was once a member of the notorious East Harlem Purple Gang in the 1970s.
-He is also known as "Daniel Leonetti" and "Daniel Leonardo" (the Federal Bureau of Prisons has his name as "Danny Leo").
+He is also known as "Daniel Leonetti" and "Daniel Leonardo" (the Federal Bureau of Prisons recorded his name as "Danny Leo").

 Rise in the Genovese family

 Leo resides in a luxurious manor in Rockleigh, New Jersey and was a suspected drug trafficker during his earlier years as a soldier in the Genovese crime family.

 On June 13, 1980, Leo was indicted for refusing to answer grand jury questions in regards to the murder of 18-year-old Maurice Anzisi.
 Anzisi and his girlfriend were murdered in 1978 in the Bronx.

 Leo was once the President of a construction company named Elite Ready Mix.
 Allegedly promoted to captain under the regime of Vincent "Chin" Gigante in the late 1980s or early 1990s after living a low-profile life as a faction-leader in New Jersey, he held a high position in the family with Gigante's top associates Dominick "Quiet Dom" Cirillo, James "Little Jimmy" Ida and Louis "Bobby" Manna.
 In 2005, Leo became the acting boss of the Genovese family.